Why do cats stare at the wall or stare at literally nothing?

 This article discusses headbunting and the clear difference between head bunting and head pressing.

 This article gives more information about the medical condition that occurs when the cat presses its head against the wall.
-This is entirely different from sitting still and staring at the wall.
-The article has sound advice, but as always, ask a veterinarian if you have immediate concerns.

 Does Your cat Knock Things Off Tables?